Australian Sign Language

 To our national, regional and international friends and the worldwide Deaf Community,

-The Deaf Society of New South Wales (DSNSW) will be hosting the next World Federation of the Deaf (WFD) conference in Sydney, Australia in October 2013, and as the President of the WFD, a member of DSNSW Executive Team and as an Australian it is a triple pleasure for me to welcome all WFD members and friends to join the conference.
+The Deaf Society of New South Wales (DSNSW) will be hosting the next World of the (WFD) conference in Sydney, Australia in October 2013, and as the President of the WFD, a member of DSNSW Executive Team and as an Australian it is a triple pleasure for me to welcome all WFD members and friends to join the conference.
 The preparations in Sydney are running at full speed to ensure that this will be a successful and memorable event.
 Last time Australia hosted a WFD event was in 1999 in Brisbane where the WFD World Congress was held.
 This is however the first time an international deaf event is being organised in Sydney and it is again with great pride that Australia is welcoming the global deaf community to our country.

 At the same time that I am writing this, our teams are working hard to get Sydney ready to host hundreds of people from all over the world.
 The conference is perfectly oriented to attract not only deaf people – indeed, we hope to welcome parents and families of deaf people, interpreters, different professionals who work with deaf people and government officials.
 The conference programme is currently being finalised and the call for presentation abstracts is now open.
 I encourage those of you who wish to take part as presenters in any of these events to send your abstracts as early as possible.